shawon100/RUET-OJ/README.md

 ```
 # Windows OS Version
-There is a windows version of this online judge with partial features.
+There is also a windows version of this online judge with partial features.
 https://github.com/shawon100/RUET-Virtual-Lab

 # Request